Rakta Sambandham: Plot

-Rajasekhar "Raju" becomes the guardian to his younger sister Radha after their parents' death.
-The brother-sister duo love, care and adore each other and are inseparable.
+Rajasekhar "Raju" becomes the guardian of his younger sister Radha after their parent's death.
+The brother-sister duo love, care, adore each other, and are inseparable.
 He works at a local mill run for daily wages.
-One day, Radha is injured in an accident and Anand, Raju's co-worker at the mill, tends to her injuries.
+One day, an accident hurts Radha when Anand, Raju's co-worker at the mill, tends to her injuries.
 Raju is happy to know this and befriends Anand.

-When the mill is shut down due to a labour problem, Radha gives a depressed Raju one thousand rupees which she had saved earlier.
-She advises him to use this money as seed capital and commence his own toy business.
-Raju follows her advice, starts a business and buys the mill.
+Due to a labor problem, the mill shut down, and Radha gave a depressed Raju one thousand rupees, which she had saved earlier.
+She advises him to use this money as seed capital and begin his toy business.
+Raju follows her advice, starts a business, and buys the mill.
 Anand, who returned to the city after a legal dispute at his village, is jobless and approaches Raju for work.
-Raju appoints him in his concern and over a period of time, Anand and Radha fall in love.
+Raju appoints him in his concern, and over some time, Anand and Radha fall in love.
 Raju, who is very possessive of his sister, gets angry with Anand as he feels betrayed.
 However, knowing how intensely Radha loves Anand, he arranges for their wedding.

-After the marriage, Anand, along with his aunt Kanthamma and cousin Apparao, move into Raju's house.
-Raju marries Malathi, a doctor, on Radha's suggestion.
-All of them continue to live under the same roof and several misunderstandings arise.
+After the marriage, Anand, along with his aunt Kanthamma and cousin Apparao, moves into Raju's house.
+Raju marries Malathi, a doctor, at Radha's suggestion.
+They all continue to live under the same roof, and several misunderstandings arise.
 Kanthamma uses every opportunity to widen the rift between the couples.
 Unable to witness Radha's troubles, Raju moves out of the house with his wife.

-Kanthamma serves a legal notice to Raju, demanding a share in the property for Radha.
-Meanwhile, Anand contests against Raju in the local government elections.
+Kanthamma serves legal notice to Raju, demanding a share in the property for Radha.
+Meanwhile, Anand contests Raju in the local government elections.
 To avoid further issues, Raju withdraws his nomination.
-Still the families do not unite.
-Radha delivers a boy and Malathi delivers a girl.
+Still, the families do not unite.
+Radha delivers a boy, and Malathi provides a girl.
 After her child's birth, Malathi dies, leaving Raju heartbroken.
-Anand goes to meet Raju, but is expelled by Malathi's brother Bhaskar, who holds him responsible for his sister's plight.
+Anand goes to meet Raju, but Malathi's brother Bhaskar expels him, who holds him responsible for his sister's plight.
 Unable to cope with the separation from his sister and to have peace of mind, Raju goes on a pilgrimage for several months.
 He donates the entire property to Radha and sends the papers through a lawyer before leaving.

-Raju returns on Diwali day and goes to meet Radha, but is denied entry by Kanthamma.
-While going back, he saves a boy from getting burnt by fire crackers and in the process, loses his eyesight.
-Through Subbanna, Radha learns that Raju had arrived and rushes to meet him.
-Raju learns that the child he saved is none other than his nephew.
-Anand, who learned about Kanthamma's misdeeds from Apparao, expels her from his house and goes to meet Raju.
-He is devastated to know that both Raju and Radha have died due to cardiac arrest, holding each other's hands before dying.
+Raju returns on Diwali day and steps to meet Radha, but Kanthamma hinders his entrance.
+Devastated, Raju turns around when he saves a boy from getting burnt by firecrackers and, in the process, loses his eyesight.
+Through Subbanna, Radha learns Raju has arrived and rushes to meet him.
+Raju realizes that the child he saved is none other than his nephew.
+Anand, who knew about Kanthamma's misdeeds from Apparao, ejects her from his house and rushes to Raju.
+Thereupon, he collapses to view both Raju & Radha have died due to cardiac arrest, holding each other's hands before dying due to loving each other and not being separated and then they entered heaven.